syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Selection-Indicator.md

 documentation: ug
 ---

-# Selection Indicator Strip
+# Selection Indicator strip

-The selection indicator strip can be used to indicate the selected index of the tab view control.
-This can be customized with the built-in APIs that are available in the `SelectionIndicatorSettings` of `SfTabView`.
+Selection indicator strip can be used to indicate the selected index of the tab view control.
+It can be customized with the built in APIs available in `SelectionIndicatorSettings` of `SfTabView`.

 ![](images/Selection-Indicator/xamarin_ios_tabstyle02.png)

-The selection indicator can be positioned below the title or above the title, or else it can be filled to the entire selected header space.
+Selection indicator can be positioned below the title or above the title or else it can be filled in the entire selected header space.

 {% tabs %}